 Manchester is a fantastic student city and one of the most popular in the world.
 In fact, it is the UK’s third best student city, ranking 23rd worldwide according to the QS Best Student Cities of 2017.
 It has a strong cultural vibe and worldwide fame, thanks to bands like the Smiths and Oasis, and the Manchester United football team.
 With over 85,000 students living and studying here, there’s no shortage of things to do and see wherever you go.
 But finding a place to rent is a crucial step for any student, so Roomgo makes it easy for you to find a place.
-All you need to do is decide on which area is best for you, so here are the top student areas in Manchester:
+All you need to do is decide on which area is best for you, so here!

 When it comes to student areas in Manchester, Fallowfield is always at the top of the list – and with good reason.
 Located just two miles south of the city centre, this neighbourhood is home to thousands of students renting and flatsharing in houses or living in one of the eight student residential halls.
 Most students here are around the age of 20, which makes it a good place to start for your first year of university, especially if you’re one who likes to party.
 Fallowfield was built by and caters to student life with its pubs, clubs, kebab shops and wide range of cheap takeaway for easy meals and fun weekend nights out.
 When the week begins and you’re (somewhat) ready to head to class, you can take the bus for a short ride to your university.
 With such a vibrant student life here, you’ll want to search for rooms in Fallowfield on Roomgo.